 Calculate the spring constant of a spring using Hooke’s Law.
 Enter the spring displacement and force on the spring to calculate the spring constant.
 (Also known as spring rate calculator).
 This calculator can also determine the force or displacement given the spring constant and other variable.

 Hooke’s Law Formula

-The following is hooke’s law formula for determining the spring constant of a spring:
+The following is Hooke’s law formula for determining the spring constant of a spring:

 F = -k*x